egeozkoc/egeozkoc.github.io/_pages/projects.md

 ![Leg Lenght Inequality](../assets/images/lli_animations.png)

 - I have completed research internship at Machine Learning and Data Analytics Lab at FAU Erlangen-Nürnberg on biomechanics.
-- I investigated the effect of the leg length inequality on the body by running predictive gait simulations on MATLAB.
+- I investigated the effect of the leg length inequality on the biomechanical dynamics of human movement by running predictive gait simulations on MATLAB.

 [Report](../assets/docs/PredictiveGaitSimulationsofLegLengthInequalityReport.pdf){:target="_blank"}